tugraz-isds/rslidy/README-developers-guide.md

-The ESM build is the default and recommended standard, as it is the most modern format supported by browsers and bundlers.
+Also, the `rslidy.min.js` file from the ESM build is automatically copied into every example and test folder, since it is the recommended standard.

 ESM modules must be served over HTTP(S) (for example via a local server or live-server) and will not work if opened directly from a